 The amendment is applied retrospectively and clarifies that a management entity (an entity that provides key management personnel services) is a related party subject to the related party disclosures.
 In addition, an entity that uses a management entity is required to disclose the expenses incurred for management services.
+This amendment is not relevant for the Group as it does not receive any management services from other entities.

-Annual improvements 2011-2013 Cycle
+Annual Improvements 2011-2013 Cycle

-These improvements are effective from 1 July 2014 and are not expected to have a material impact on the Group.
+These improvements are effective from 1 July 2014 and the Group has applied these amendments for the first time in these consolidated financial statements.
 They include: